CEA Barcelona Center Faculty

 received a Certificate of Investigative Sufficiency (Master’s Thesis - Spanish Language and Literature) from the University of Barcelona, and is now finishing her doctorate in Philology.
 Her doctoral dissertation focuses on 17th century Spanish Literature.

-In addition to teaching at the CEA Global Campus in Barecelona, Nuria teaches Spanish Literature, Spanish History and Spanish Language at the University of Barcelona.
+In addition to teaching at CEA Barecelona Center, Nuria teaches Spanish Literature, Spanish History and Spanish Language at the University of Barcelona.
 Outside of Spain, however, she has taught courses in both Copenhagen and Stockholm.

 Nuria enjoys applying her love of teaching in more ways than one.
 Currently, she sits as an active member of Asociación para la Enseñanza del Español como Lengua Extranjera (ASELE), Grupo de Investigación Prolope (Autonomous University of Barcelona) and Seminario de Estudios Teatrales (Grupo de Investigación de la Universidad Complutense de Madrid).
 As if this wasn’t enough, Nuria also has researched and published various